jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1) Delete the email

-Select the email to be deleted, click **Delete** button at the top left or bottom left of the page to delete the email to the “Deleted” folder.
+Select the email to be deleted, click **Delete** button at the top left or bottom left of the page to delete the email to the "Deleted" folder.

 2) Completely delete the email.

-If you want to delete the email in the “Deleted” folder, please open the “Deleted” folder to select the email that is required to be completely deleted, click **Completely Delete** button to finish it; click **Clear** button to completely delete all the emails in the “Deleted” folder.
+If you want to delete the email in the "Deleted" folder, please open the "Deleted" folder to select the email that is required to be completely deleted, click **Completely Delete** button to finish it; click **Clear** button to completely delete all the emails in the "Deleted" folder.

-3) If you want to delete the email in the inbox directly without the intermediate process of deleting the email to the “Deleted” folder, select the email to be deleted and click **Completely Delete** button directly.
+3) If you want to delete the email in the inbox directly without the intermediate process of deleting the email to the "Deleted" folder, select the email to be deleted and click **Completely Delete** button directly.

 4) If you need to completely delete the email when you read it, just click **Completely Delete** button above.